onatb/Udacity_DAND_Project6_D3/README.md

 #### Design
-In my visualization, I used a different type of donut chart and in final version, I used color hue for feature types and for survival rate.
+In my visualization, I used a different type of donut chart and in final version, I used color hue for feature types and color saturation for survival rate.
+It can be also said that size visual encoding is used for survival rate.
 I used a simple layout with a white background and avoid using complex components in order to keep the attention.
 There is a basic hierarchy in my visualization, in which similar features are listed side by side.

 I downloaded the data set from the Vanderbilt University website, which is identical to Kaggle's Titanic data set.
 The only difference is, Kaggle provides Titanic data set in two seperate parts because of it's competition purposes.
 For minimizing data munging time I used Vanderbilt's data set.

-After downlading and cleaning the data, I came up with the question "Were some groups of people more likely to survive than others?"
+After downlading and cleaning the data, I came up with the question "Were some particular passenger groups more likely to survive than others?", in other words "Can some specific set of features push the survival rate upwards ?"
 Next step is to find a way to answer this question by highlighting some patterns so that my story conveys the overall message to readers.
 In other words, I have to create a visualization that is  answering this question, by giving information between those passengers who survived and those who died.